 Pat salmon fillets dry, and season flesh side with ¼ tsp. salt and a pinch of pepper.

 Sear the Salmon

 Place a medium non-stick pan over medium-high heat.
-Add 2 tsp. olive oil and salmon, skin side up, to hot pan and cook until deeply browned, 3-4 minutes.
-Salmon will finish cooking in a later step.
+Add 2 tsp. olive oil and salmon, skin side up, to hot pan and cook undisturbed until browned, 2-4 minutes on one side.

 Cook the Green Beans

 Return pan used to sear salmon to high heat.
-Add 2 tsp. olive oil, green beans, ¼ tsp. salt, and a pinch of pepper to hot pan and stir frequently until beans are bright green and beginning to char, 3-5 minutes.
-Add half the ginger and half the garlic (reserve remaining of both for sauce) to pan and cook until aromatic and beans are crisp-tender, 1-2 minutes.
-Remove from burner.
+Add 2 tsp. olive oil, green beans, ¼ tsp. salt, and a pinch of pepper to hot pan and stir often until beans are bright green and beginning to char, 3-5 minutes.

 Make the Sauce

-Combine remaining ginger, half the remaining garlic, sesame oil, teriyaki glaze, minced green onions, and 2 Tbsp. water in a mixing bowl.
-Taste, and add more garlic if desired.
+Combine remaining ginger, remaining garlic (to taste), sesame oil (to taste), teriyaki glaze, minced green onions, and 2 Tbsp. water in another mixing bowl.
 Sauce will have a thin consistency.

 Plate dish as pictured on front of card, garnishing salmon with sauce and green onion curls.
 Bon appétit!